-CAMPUS CONNECTIONS IS NOW ACCEPTING APPLICATIONS FOR SPRING 2018
+CAMPUS CONNECTIONS IS NOW ACCEPTING APPLICATIONS FOR FALL 2018

-Attend a mandatory informational meetings by appointment with the Campus Connections Recruitment Coordinators.
-To schedule, please email email@example.com
+All interested students must a mandatory informational meetings with the Campus Connections Recruitment Coordinators.
+Please email email@example.com to schedule.

 Please contact us at Campusconnections@colostate.edu for more information.